cloudspannerecosystem/spanner-gaming-sample/README.md

 ## How to use this demo

+This demo is meant to show you a working application with load against a Cloud Spanner database.
+To use this, you must:
+- Set up the infrastructure using either the below options
+  - Terraform to get a complete Spanner, GKE Autopilot and Cloud Deploy setup in your project
+  - gcloud command line to get a minimal setup of Cloud Spanner.
+Services and workloads will run locally.
+- Deploy the services
+- Deploy the workload generators
+- Generate load and observe Cloud Spanner behavior.
+- Clean up based on whether you deployed with gcloud or Terraform.

 ### Setup infrastructure

 Before you set up the infrastructure, it is important to enable the appropriate APIs using the gcloud command line.